Alex Bregman: 2021

 On June 16, 2021, Bregman strained his left quadriceps in a game versus the Texas Rangers, as he attempted to avoid hitting into a double play.
 He was batting .275 with seven home runs and 34 RBIs at the time.
 The injury caused him to miss over two months of the season.
 He returned August 25, scoring the winning run versus the Kansas City Royals.

 In the regular season, Bregman batted .270/.355/.422 with 12 home runs and 55 RBIs in 91 games and 348 at bats, playing third base exclusively.
 For his meritorious character and service to the community, the Houston chapter of the Baseball Writers' Association of America (BBWAA) honored Bregman with the Darryl Kile Good Guy Award for 2021.

-In Game 6 of the 2021 World Series, Bregman made his 73rd postseason start as part of the infield unit of José Altuve, Carlos Correa, and Yuli Gurriel, which was more postseason starts together than any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, who had started 68 postseason contests together.
+In Game 6 of the 2021 World Series, Bregman made his 73rd postseason start as part of the infield unit of Jose Altuve, Carlos Correa, and Yuli Gurriel, which was more postseason starts together than any quartet of teammates in major league history, surpassing the Yankees' Derek Jeter, Tino Martinez, Paul O’Neill, and Bernie Williams, who had started 68 postseason contests together.